The Top 10 Reasons Why Your Aquaponic System Isn’t Cycling

-This chemical is added to municipal water supplies for sterilization (i.e., to kill bacteria).
+This chemical is added to municipal water supplies to sterilize it and kill bacteria.
 It is easy to remove because it dissipates from the water as a gas.
 If you don't already have a de-chlorinating filter on your incoming water supply, you can get rid of chlorine by simply holding the water in a separate tank for a day or two.

 Oxygenating the water using an aerator will speed up the process.
 Or you can use an additive that will de-chlorinate your water—just be sure that it doesn't have any sodium as most of the de-chlorinating solutions made for aquariums do.